Get All the Dirt

 Peacock orchids grow well in average soil and adapt to most soils except heavy clay.

-Plant outdoors when frost danger has past.
+Plant outdoors when frost danger has past and soil has warmed to about 60 degrees.

 Plant these bulbs (corms, if you want to get technical) 5-6" deep and 3-5" apart.
 Position with the pointed end facing upwards.
 After planting, tamp down soil and water well.
 The bulbs will begin to develop roots and sprouts within a few weeks.